Mommy Minute: Whitaker Center gets major makeover

 The center closed at the beginning of October so it could undergo a radical redesign in celebration of its 20th anniversary.
 The grand opening is set for Wednesday morning.

 The Kids Place has been totally revamped with new exhibits, including a watering hole, storybook tree and baby garden.
-That area is geared toward kids ages 0-5.
+That area is geared toward kids ages up to 5.

 Downstairs, the center was basically gutted.
 There you’ll find a brand new STEM design studios for kids ages 6-12.
 The studios will offer educational programming and other public and sponsored activities and workshops, including 3D printing, coding and robotics.